devshane/cool-fish-functions/README.md

 ```
 DI_FM_PREMIUM_KEY: set this to your premium id to enable premium content
-DI_FM_HIDE_STDERR: set this to 1 to hide all stderr output
 DI_FM_TITLE_ONLY : set this to 1 to only display song titles
 ```